LYNCH·LLP

 • Does the allowance rate vary by art unit?

 Yes.
-The allowance rate ranges from 60% to 71% across the examiner's art units.
+The allowance rate ranges from 60% to 71% across these art units, indicating variation within the technology center.

 ◈ RESPONDING TO AN OFFICE ACTION